Microbe

 Akkermansia muciniphila

-A purified membrane protein from Akkermansia muciniphila or the pasteurized bacterium improves metabolism in obese and diabetic mice
+A protein improves metabolism in obese and diabetic mice.

 Bacillus licheniformis

-Preferential attachment and colonization of the keratinolytic bacterium Bacillus licheniformis on black- and white-striped feathers
+Preferential attachment and colonization of the keratinolytic bacterium Bacillus licheniformis on black- and white-striped feathers.

 Bacteroides thetaiotaomicron

-Intragenic DNA inversions expand bacterial coding capacity
+Intragenic DNA inversions expand bacterial coding capacity. from Bhatt Lab

 Thiamine (VB1) biosynthesis protein ThiC in Bacteroides thetaiotaomicron contains an inverton that introduces a premature stop codon when inverted.
 This species has the capacity to biosynthesize thiamine at a large energetic cost.
 This work showed that at human intestinal thiamine concentrations (0.02–2 μM), strains with inverted inverton were more fit than prototrophic strains.
 However, thiamine availability does not promote rapid thiC inversion flipping, suggesting stochastic dynamics.
 It fits a bet-hedging model.